stewhsource/GovernmentGPT/README.md

 # GovernmentGPT
 _An LLM fine-tuned on the British Commons Parliamentary Hansard to simulate the debate of political topics like members of parliament._

 I wanted to see whether I could teach an LLM to do the job of elected British Members of Parliament (MPs) and debate any issue like they do in the House of Commons.
-You can read my post about that here: xxxxx.
+You can read my post about this project here: https://www.linkedin.com/pulse/governmentgpt-teaching-ai-debate-politics-stewart-whiting-0o9uc/.
 This repo contains all code necessary to reproduce the work.

 If you're looking to see an interesting end-to-end example of an LLM fine-tuning pipeline on real-world data, then look no further!